 Steel Roofing – Advantages and Disadvantages

+Steel is an iron and other metal metal metal alloy.
 Steel roofing is one of the most common materials on a business site and is increasingly incorporated in residential constructions.
 While the original production of steel may be an energy-intensive operation compared to a metal such as zinc, the metal alloy’s recyclability and availability mean that most of the steel we use today is produced from recycled material rather than new.
 Steel is the most recyclable material globally, making it a very green construction material to work with.

 The least expensive metal in comparison to other metals is steel.
 Although also a commodity, Steel is often priced considerably cheaper than aluminum, zinc, or copper.
 Steel is, therefore, both cheaper and more widely accessible than the other metals on this list.